 ●Occurrence of the mutation in a cell without transformative potential

 ●Lack of acquisition of "second hit" lesions critical for frank neoplasia development prior to the extinction of the clonal cells

 Following patients with CHIP — Patients with CHIP should be followed over time, but there are no evidence-based guidelines and the optimal frequency of evaluation is unclear.
-It is our practice to evaluate patients with CHIP every three to six months; however, we evaluate patients more frequently (eg, monthly blood counts) in the setting of a very high-risk mutation (eg, high variant allele frequency TP53 mutation, or more than two mutations) is present, in which case a monthly blood count may be more appropriate.
-If a clonal mutation is found in the peripheral blood in the setting of normal blood counts, a bone marrow biopsy is not necessary if blood counts are normal, but bone marrow biopsy is prudent if cytopenias are present to assess the possibility of MDS or another disorder.
+It is our practice to evaluate patients with CHIP every three to six months; however, we evaluate patients more frequently (eg, monthly blood counts) in the setting of a very high-risk mutation (eg, high variant allele frequency [VAF] TP53 mutation) or when two or more mutations are detected.
+If a clonal mutation is found in the peripheral blood in the setting of normal blood counts, a bone marrow biopsy is not necessary.
+However, it is our practice to perform a bone marrow biopsy if cytopenias are present to assess the possibility of MDS or another disorder.
 (See 'Variant allele frequency' above.)

 At present, a diagnosis of CHIP has no therapeutic implications, and there are no data to suggest that an intervention is beneficial.
 However, the hazard ratio (HR) for cardiovascular mortality associated with CHIP is similar in magnitude to that associated with dyslipidemia or smoking.
 These findings underscore the importance of screening for traditional cardiac risk factors (hyperlipidemia, hypertension, diabetes mellitus, and smoking) and aggressive management of these risk factors in patients with CHIP.
 In the future, clinicians may be able to intervene with therapy to clear mutant hematopoietic clones and practice a form of "preventive hematology" in a similar fashion to the use of lipid-lowering agents or aspirin to prevent primary cardiovascular events.